uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 * `Cadence-Client` is the dashboard of client metrics, and a few server side metrics that belong to client side but have to be emitted by server(for example, workflow timeout).

 * `Cadence-Server-Basic` is the the basic server dashboard to monitor/navigate the health/status of a Cadence cluster.

+* Apart from the basic server dashboard, it's recommended to set up dashboards on different components for Cadence server: Frontend, History, Matching, Worker, Persistence, Archival, etc. Any contribution is always welcome to enrich the existing templates or new templates!